The Hidden Side Effects of Colouring Shampoo You Should Know

 How long does colouring shampoo last?

 Direct-dye colouring shampoos typically last 4–8 washes.
 Colour fades gradually rather than all at once, which looks more natural than permanent colour growing out at the roots.
-Longevity is affected by water temperature (hot water fades colour faster), sulphate shampoos used between colour washes, sun exposure, and swimming.
+Longevity is affected by water temperature (hot water fades faster), sulphate shampoos used between colour washes, sun exposure, and swimming.
 Using cool water to rinse and a colour-safe conditioner extends colour life noticeably.

 Can colouring shampoo cause an allergic reaction?